Explaining Sustained Blockchain Decentralization with Quasi-Experiments: The Resource Flexibility of Consensus Mechanisms: Introduction

 Our work also contributes to the literature on the decentralization of blockchains \citep{gencer2018decentralization, hoffman2020towards, wu2020coefficient, cong2021decentralized, sai2021taxonomy, jia2022measuring}.
-Many studies have pointed out the centralized nature of blockchain consensus mechanisms \citep{srinivasan_lee_2017}, especially in permissionless blockchains \citep{bakos2021permissioned}. \cite{cong2022scaling} recently causally identified off-chain computation (in Layer 2 ``roll-ups") as a driver of decentralization in data providers for oracles, though not for the central mechanism of blockchain consensus. \cite{capponi2023pow} theoretically demonstrate how hardware-based consensus mechanisms can support decentralization.
+Many studies have pointed out the centralized nature of blockchain consensus mechanisms \citep{srinivasan_lee_2017}, especially in permissionless blockchains \citep{bakos2021permissioned}. \cite{cong2022scaling} recently identified off-chain computation (in Layer 2 ``roll-ups") as a driver of decentralization in data providers for oracles, though not for the central mechanism of blockchain consensus. \cite{capponi2023pow} theoretically demonstrate how hardware-based consensus mechanisms can support decentralization.
 Interestingly, our work complements that of \cite{garratt2023fixed} who show that fixed costs in crypto mining increase resilience against 51\% attacks when there are shocks to the price of crypto mining rewards.
 They argue fixed costs make it harder for miners to switch their hardware, or other resources, to other uses when mining rewards drop in price, thus improving resilience against attacks.
 Our results show the flip side of resource flexibility: when there are shocks \textit{to the resources} required for mining (\textit{versus} \textit{the rewards} from mining), it is harder for miners or validators to obtain or migrate the resources to keep mining.
 Given the \textit{raison d'\^{e}tre} of blockchains of forgoing centralized intermediaries and resisting external shocks, it is essential to understand the conditions under which blockchains are or are not decentralized and shock resistant, especially as more economic activity occurs on blockchains, including trading in government bonds \citep{eib2021digitalbond} and stock exchanges \citep{meichler2023}.
-We believe our work reveals the nuanced, causal role of resource flexibility in sustaining decentralization in the consensus mechanisms at the heart of blockchains.
+We believe our work reveals the nuanced role of resource flexibility in sustaining decentralization in the consensus mechanisms at the heart of blockchains.
+Table~\ref{tb_literature} in the Appendix provides an overview of key studies on blockchain decentralization and positions our contribution within this literature.